 - If you take out your retainer to eat, make sure you brush your teeth, floss, and remember to keep it safe in its container so it does not get lost or broken.

 - Keep your retainer clean, too, by brushing it gently with a toothbrush and toothpaste, or using a cotton swap and antibacterial hand soap.
 You may also soak it in denture cleaner as instructed by our office.
 Do not put your retainer in boiling water or in the dishwasher.

-- During your treatment, try to avoid foods with a lot of sugar, which increases the amount of bacteria that grows in your mouth, and can cause more plaque and potential cavities.
+- During your treatment, try to avoid foods with a lot of sugar, which increases the number of bacteria that grow in your mouth, and can cause more plaque and potential cavities.